-Their goal is to bring joy to the audience by bringing back the music of the Golden-age of jazz, therefore, you can find many famous songs and arrangements by Fats Waller, John Kirby, Louis Armstrong, Jimmy Lunceford, Bobby Hackett, Benny Goodman, Bix Beiderbecke, Ruby Braff, Chick Webb, Ben Webster, Eroll Garner, Lester Young.
+Their goal is to have joy to the audience by bringing back the music of the „Golden-age” of jazz, therefore, you can find many famous songs and arrangements by Cout Basie, Fats Waller, John Kirby, Louis Armstrong, Jimmy Lunceford, Bobby Hackett, Benny Goodman, Bix Beiderbecke, Ruby Braff, Chick Webb, Ben Webster, Eroll Garner, Lester Young.
 You might as well find something new at their performances since they are not afraid of coming up with their own arrangements, ideas.

 The Coquette Jazz Band is working regurarly with swing-dance groups like the Lindy Cats in Graz, Pepita Dance Community in Budapest, All That Swing in Salzburg, The Swig Brats in Maribor.
 They performed on many swing dance events like Maribor Swing Festival, Ice Swing Holiday, Upside Down (Ghent), Amsterdam Lindy Exchange, Belgium Lindy Exchange, Ljubljana Sweet Jazz, TranSwingania, April Swing Break or the One Minute Challenge.

 The second in 2018 with the name “Jive At Five” which is dedicated specially to the lovers of swing dancing.

 “…with lightness and humour in their playing as well as great feeling and passion for swing-jazz, this band makes you feel the music swingin’, makes you happy and makes you wanna dance…”